We Can Help You Get Justice for Your Child

 Birth injury and medical malpractice lawsuits are known for being challenging legal cases, as they involve complex laws and very technical medical information that requires investigation, medical expert collaboration, and extensive experience to effectively build.
 These cases are also very expensive since you must have medical experts testifying in support of your case.

 By working with lawyers at Freidin Brown, P.A., you will benefit from caring and compassionate advocates who truly care about your future and making you whole.
 We have the required experience, resources, and connections for these matters and can take care of everything from start to finish.

 We put up all the costs and expenses of litigating your claim – and we are only reimbursed if we obtain a recovery for you.
 Our lawyers have a proven record in birth injury cases and are prepared to put our insight to work for you.

 Our Miami Birth Injury Lawyers Are Ready to Fight for Your Child’s Future

 At Freidin Brown, P.A., our Miami birth injury lawyers are dedicated to pursuing the compensation your family needs to adjust to a life created by a preventable birth injury.
 When medical malpractice or negligence leads to a serious, permanent injury to your newborn son or daughter, we can help you obtain the compensation you need to provide for your child.

 After a birth injury takes part of the joy away from your child’s birthday, the lawsuit may or may not be the last thing on your mind.
 Our lawyers will take care of the legal matters while you focus on your family.
 We operate on contingency, so you’ll pay no upfront fees when you work with us.
 You only pay if we win.
-Contact Freidin Brown, P.A. if you need legal representation.
+Call Freidin Brown, P.A. at 888-677-7764 for legal representation.